Information about Acarbose

-- Acarbose is used together with other diabetes medicines to control blood sugar and avoids long-term complications.
+- Acarbose is used together with other diabetes medicines to control blood sugar and avoid long-term complications.

 - You should continue to exercise regularly, eat a healthy diet, and take your other diabetes medicines along with Acarbose.

-- Acarbose lowers your post-meal blood sugar levels, and therefore should be taken just before meals.
+- Acarbose lowers your post-meal blood sugar levels.
+Therefore, it should be taken just before meals.

-- Side effects such as stomach pain, gas, and diarrhoea may occur during the first few weeks of treatment but should get better with time.
+- Side effects such as stomach pain, gas, and diarrhea may occur during the first few weeks of treatment but should get better with time.

 Frequently asked questions for Acarbose